AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **openWebApp**(`parameters`): `Promise`<[`webAppInfo`](../modules/index.types.default.md#webappinfo-1)\>

-Informs TDLib that a Web App is being opened from attachment menu, a botMenuButton button, an internalLinkTypeAttachmentMenuBot link, or an inlineKeyboardButtonTypeWebApp button.
+Informs TDLib that a Web App is being opened from the attachment menu, a botMenuButton button, an internalLinkTypeAttachmentMenuBot link, or an inlineKeyboardButtonTypeWebApp button.

 - For each bot, a confirmation alert about data sent to the bot must be shown once